wp-plugins/login-and-out/readme.txt

 A hyperlink option enables the widget to display an arbitrary number of hyperlinks to other sites/pages.
 Other options enable the appearance of the widget to be customized to suit the theme design.

-Website administrators simply need to download and unzip the software, then copy one file to their WordPress plugins directory.
-Then login to WordPress as an administrator, go to the Plugins control panel and activate the plugin.
-Once activated, they can add the Login-Logout widget to any Widget-enabled WordPress sidebar.

 <a href="http://www.thehypervisor.com/login-logout-changelog/">Changelog</a>

 <a href="http://twitter.com/thehypervisor">Follow me on Twitter</a href>